hildeboee/MXML/README.md

 In cases where the object ID is too short (PN50), zeroes (0) are added immediately after the prefix until it complies (PN0050).
 In cases where the object ID is too long (No-MM_X012345678) and there is a comma, **everything** to the right of the comma is expunged.
 If the string is too long *and* the string has a No-prefix, characters matching 0 are removed from immediately after the prefix until it complies (this is common).
 Once the prefix is not followed by 0 or the string is 11 characters long, characters are removed from the end of the string until it complies (resulting in No-MM_X1234).
 The string is then checked for compliance: it must be 6 or 11 characters long, and the last 4 characters must be numeric.

 ##### Info: Date conventions
 The script instantly accepts datetime-formatted dates.
 If the script locates "uncertain" dates expressed by a ? character, the date is trimmed incrementally (D?.MM.YYYY becomes MM.YYYY, ??.YYYY becomes YYYY).
 If a date contains the character -, it is assigned as a range date and is split in from and to dates.
 The script will correct from-to dates where the to date is more specific than the from date, as in 11-12.2000 -> 11.2000-12.2000. *Note that the script will alert but **not** correct date ranges where the from date is more specific, as in 11.2000-12.
-This is a feature, not a bug.* Date ranges are stored in the format FROM%TO.
+This is a feature, not a bug.* Date ranges are stored in the format FROM%TO in the datasets.
 If the date does not contain the character -, it is formatted as a single-instance date (YYYY.MM.DD).

 All dates are fetched whole, including the day and/or the month wherever possible: the minimum requirement is a 4-digit year.
 If a complete 4-digit long year is not found, the entire date is expunged.
 Be advised that the script does **not** validate whether the date is between 1860-1950.